StreetEasy Lets New Yorkers Book Reservations for 2046

 "They’ve become both a kind of social currency and a badge of honour worthy of envy and admiration alike."

-The latest activation moves across digital, social, and out-of-home placements.
+The latest brand activation moves across digital, social, and out-of-home placements.

 How You Can Book Your Future

-StreetEasy's "Reserve Your Future" experience lives on reserveyourfuture.nyc, designed with the visual language of classic reservation systems.
+StreetEasy's "Reserve Your Future" experience lives on reserveyourfuture.nyc, which is designed with the visual language of classic reservation systems.

-Users can browse future time slots, but not before completing two gates: a public commitment to being a "Forever New Yorker," and a city-specific CAPTCHA meant to prove cultural familiarity.
+Users can browse future time slots, but not before completing two things:

-Notably, the property marketplace launched a social media spot highlighting the many different landmarks that have partnered with StreetEasy on the initiative.
+The property marketplace also launched a social media spot highlighting the many different landmarks that partnered with StreetEasy on the initiative.

 It plays out like a short phone call of a person making a reservation for May 20, 2046.